Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Miller, Gerald J., Samuel J. Yeager, W. Bartley Hildreth, and Jack Rabin.
 "How Financial Managers Deal with Ethical Stress."
 Public Administration Review 65, no. 3 (2005): 301–312

-When using a database name, type a comma after the page range and then type the database name in a normal font.
+Type a comma after the page range and then type the database name in a normal font.
 End the citation with a period.

 Bibliography Example: